 You can also use this website as a resource: the Cicada Species of North America.

 - Eyes: Neotibicen have 5 eyes, but for the purposes of identification, the two big, composite eyes are most important.

 - Mask: a mask, in terms of cicadas, is a dark band between their eyes.
 Not all cicadas have this, but when they do, it can be useful for identification.

 - Pronotum: the dorsal surface of the first segment of the thorax.
 The word means “before back” in Greek.

 - Mesonotum: a shield-shaped structure that covers the dorsal side of the second segment of the thorax.
 The name means “middle shield” in Greek.
-This is where the arches or “M” appears on the cicada.
+This is where the arches or “M” or “W”, as Davis called it, appears on the cicada.